javeoff/ai-node-boilerplate/README.md

 - [ ] Create Auto Deploy project to the hosting
 - [ ] Create Auto installing dependencies to the hosting for Auto Deploy
 - [ ] Create NPM Package support
+- [ ] Add independent docker container stats by logger with interval